morrison-daniel/PhysLean/README.md

 - Run `lake build`.
 - Open the directory (not a single file) in Visual Studio Code (or another Lean compatible code editor).

-### Optional extras

-- [Lean Copilot](https://github.com/lean-dojo/LeanCopilot) and [LLMLean](https://github.com/cmu-l3/llmlean) allow for the use of large language models in Lean
-- [tryAtEachStep](https://github.com/dwrensha/tryAtEachStep) allows one to apply a tactic, e.g. `exact?` at each step of a lemma in a file to see if it completes the goal.
-This is useful for golfing proofs.